flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 ## Welcome to the FlippingBook Public APIs documentation.

-This page lists the reference documentation for FlippingBook APIs.
+This page lists the reference documentation for [FlippingBook](https://flippingbook.com/) APIs.
 Section [General Information](/general/) is about common concepts and how our APIs are organized.
 Sections about [Key Management API](/auth/) and [FlippingBook Online API](/fbonline/) provide product-specific information.

+A FlippingBook app is a service that converts client's PDFs into interactive digital documents.

 ## FlippingBook Public APIs General Information